8 Common SRT Myths Busted

 SRT Myth #4: SRT Can’t Stream 4K Video Over the Internet

-See myth #3.
-SRT is content agnostic and can fully support 4K UHD and HD video.
-For example, Haivision’s Makito X4 video encoder designed for ultra low latency 4K and HD video includes native support for the SRT protocol.
+Fact: See myth #3.
+SRT is content agnostic and can fully support 4K UHD and HD video, in standard or high dynamic range color.
+For example, Haivision’s Makito X4 video encoder designed for ultra-low latency 4K and HD video (in SDR or HDR color) includes native support for the SRT protocol.
 This makes it ideal for streaming over unpredictable networks such as the public internet.
 With built-in AES 128/256-bit encryption, SRT allows Maktio X4 users to keep their valuable 4k content safe and secure.

 SRT Myth #5: SRT Can Only Be Used Over the Internet